 Many people wonder if mastitis is contagious, and fear it spreading to others in a herd.
 The truth is there is nothing contagious about mastitis.
 Goat mastitis is simple a milk duct that has gotten clogged and or infected due to the movement of milk through the mammary glands.
 So no need to worry, just like a cavity or infected tooth is not contagious, your goat can not spread mastitis to other goats.

 Symptoms of mastitis in goats

 Now I myself am no foreigner to mastitis, I have got it myself within a month of 4 of my 5 kids births.
 So I feel like in human terms I am a pro, at recognizing this often ‘new to nursing issue’.
 Just like humans goats tend to get or show signs of mastitis within the first few days or weeks after milk production starts.
-Just think of it as clogged pipes, when water hasn’t been run for a while.
+Just think of it as clogged pipes, when the water hasn’t been run for a while.

-Signs to look for in your goat are:
+Mastitis signs to look for in your goat are: